 Outdoor Action Climbing Wall

 Outdoor Action operates a state-of-the art indoor rock climbing wall as a recreational, instructional, and team building facility.
 Climbers of all abilities are welcome.
 Experienced instructors are on hand to teach basic skills, and OA offers various rock climbing classes and clinics.
 The Climbing Wall is open to Princeton students, faculty and staff and is free for undergraduates and graduate students.
 Children of members of the University community may climb with a parent present.
 PUID is required.

 The Climbing Wall is located inside the southeast column on the second level of the football stadium (closest to Denunzio Pool).
 OA provides harness and climbing shoes.
-Departments, student organizations, sports teams, etc. can book a private climbing activity by e-mailing Eric Cielinski at email@example.com.
+Departments, student organizations, sports teams, etc. can book a private climbing activity by e-mailing Eric Cielinski at firstname.lastname@example.org.
 The Climbing Wall is open throughout the academic year except during breaks and final exams.
-For more information on rock climbing courses and trips visit Outdoor Action Climbing Program.
+For Climbing Wall hours, information on rock climbing courses and trips visit Outdoor Action Climbing Program.